 See Also:

-Overall, Old Town – Cité is the best area to stay in Geneva for first-timers due to its central location.
-If you stay here, you will be located in the heart of action, within walking distance to some of the best shopping, dining, and nighlife in the city.
-It also offers widest range of accommodation options for all budget.
+Old Town – CitĂ© is the my favorite area in Geneva due to its central location.
+Staying here puts you in the heart of action, within walking distance to some of the city’s best attractions, shopping, dining, and nightlife venues.